cxdapp/workmates-springboot/src/main/resources/static/assets/libs/jquery-flot/API.md

     use all jQuery events.
-Usually, the event handlers will update the state by drawing something (add a drawOverlay hook and call triggerRedrawOverlay) or firing an externally visible event for user code.
+Usually, the event handlers will update the state by drawing something (add a drawOverlay hook and call triggerRedrawOverlay) or firing an externally visible event for users code.
 See the crosshair plugin for an example.

     Currently, eventHolder actually contains both the static canvas used for the plot itself and the overlay canvas used for